Nyoho Mountain Hiking Guide — Nikko’s Remote Peak

 Getting to Nyoho Mountain

-The Nyoho ascent starts from the Shizu hut area, a free mountain shelter in the Kotoku area between Nantai Mountain and Nyoho.
-Most hikers reach it on foot: take a bus to stand #41 (waypoint A) and walk the access road in — about 50 minutes to the parking at waypoint B, then onward to the hut area.
-The access road was rough for years, but it has since been improved; as of 2025 an ordinary car can reach the parking at waypoint B (around 1,514 m), so a 4WD is no longer required.
+Most hikers reach the hut area on foot: take a bus to Kotokuiriguchi and walk the access road in — about 50 minutes to the parking at waypoint B, then onward to the hut area.
+The road was rough for years, but it has since been improved; as of 2025 an ordinary car can reach the parking at waypoint B (around 1,514 m), so a 4WD is no longer required.

-Day 1: Walk or drive in to the Shizu hut area, settle in, and rest for an early start.
+• Day 1: Walk or drive in to the Shizu Hut area, settle in, and rest for an early start.
 The hut is a free, basic shelter shared with the Nantai northern trail.

-Day 2: Climb Nyoho from first light, summit, and return to the hut by early afternoon before heading back to Nikko and Earth Hostel Nikko Riverhouse.
+• Day 2: Climb Nyoho from first light, summit, and return to the hut by early afternoon before heading back to Nikko and Earth Hostel Nikko Riverhouse.

 This two-day plan is also how you access the northern trail of Nantai Mountain — making it possible to combine both peaks over three days for committed hikers, using Shizu Hut as the central base.